anagomesdesign/personal-page/assignments/03-lets-style.md

 Now that we know how to create a React component, it's time to **style** it!<br/>

 So far, we've created components in JavaScript and displayed them in the browser.
-But all their styling came from a single `css` file (`src/pages/index.css`) file.<br/>
+But all their styling came from this single `css` file: (`src/pages/index.css`).<br/>

 In order to have better organization, we want each component to have its own CSS file.
 This way, each component is responsible for its own look and feel.